splunk/splunk-connect-for-syslog/docs/gettingstarted/ansible-docker-swarm.md

 ansible-playbook -i path/to/inventory_swarm.yaml -u <username> --key-file <key_file> path/to/playbooks/docker_swarm.yml
 ```

-3. If your deployment is successfull, you can check the state of the Swarm Cluster and deployed stack from the manager node remote shell:
+3. If your deployment is successfull, you can check the state of the Swarm cluster and deployed stack from the manager node remote shell:

 * To verify that the stack is created:
 ```sudo docker stack ls```